Maximizing Hair Transplant Success with SMP

 Should You Try Hair Micropigmentation After a Hair Transplant?

-For best results, we recommend getting hair micropigmentation at least a month BEFORE a hair transplant surgery.
-If you decide to get SMP after a hair transplant, it’s advisable you do it a year after the procedure.
+For optimal results, we recommend scheduling your scalp micropigmentation (SMP) at least a month before undergoing hair transplant surgery.
+This ensures that the SMP will complement the hairline you aim for post-surgery.
+If you choose to get SMP after a hair transplant, it’s best to wait at least a year to allow your transplant results to fully settle.